Published 15 Aug 2023

 What is a Product Evaluation?

-Product evaluation is the process of assessing a manufactured product’s suitability and safety for use by consumers.
-Product evaluation is conducted for two main reasons: 1) to ensure product follows relevant standards, and 2) to identify and remove manufacturing or design defects.
-Guarantee product success by ensuring the safety and quality.
+Product evaluation is conducted for two main reasons: to ensure the product follows relevant standards and to identify and remove manufacturing or design defects.
 Failure to secure products from both manufacturing and design defects can result in product recalls and lawsuits under product liability.

 A product evaluation template is used by manufacturers after product development to provide a standard guide in examining products, therefore ensuring accurate and uniform format of data.
 Using a product evaluation template can help manufacturers easily assess production line and identify defects early on before market release.
 As an integral tool for product management, the template entails two different areas in product evaluation which is discussed below.